 - Public projects expose internal content externally with no valid enterprise use case.

 When a chat session has accessed connector data (Google Drive, Gmail, Outlook, etc.), sharing that chat can expose connector-sourced content to unintended recipients.
 Disable it.
-Sharing chats that have not accessed connector data is lower risk and can remain enabled if there is a collaboration use case.
+Plain chat sharing (without connector data) is a genuine collaboration win, so leave it enabled.

 | Setting | Recommendation | Notes |